FrostSource/HLACaptionReplacer/README.md

     Compile with strict syntax checking.
 Requires all keys and values to be enclosed with double quotes and will fail on duplicate tokens.

-# Pre-Processors
+# Directives/Pre-Processors

-Pre-processors are special commands at the top of the file that perform actions on the input text (caption source) before it is examined and compiled.
-Pre-processors are fairly strict in their formatting and can only exist at the top of the file before `"lang"` is encountered.
+Directives are special commands that perform actions on the input text (caption source) (usually before it is examined and compiled).
+Directives are fairly strict in their formatting and some can only exist at the top of the file before `"lang"` is encountered.
 They have the following format:

-    # pre-processor-name pre-processor-value

-The `name` and `value` must be on the same line and the `name` may not contain whitespace.
+    #directive-name value1 value2 ...

+All text for a single directive must exist on one line.
+Values after the directive name may be optional.
+If you want the compiler to temporarily ignore a directive you can simply comment it out:

+    //#directive-name value1 value2 ...

+## List of directives

+- **#define name value**

+    Every instance of `name` in the source file will be replaced with its assigned `value`, allowing you to define a color or piece of text once and instance it anywhere in the file.
+This means it's important to choose a name that will not be encountered anywhere in your actualy dialogue, it's a good idea to use symbols to differentiate them for regular dictionary words.

+    `name` may not contain any whitespace. `value` is the *first non-whitespace* character after `name` *until the end of the line*.
 Quotes cannot be used to avoid this limitation as quotes are valid characters for the `name` and `value`.
-The `value` is the *first non-whitespace* character after the name *until the end of the line*, and may be optional for some pre-processors.
-If you want the compiler to temporarily ignore a pre-processor you can simply comment it out:

-    //# pre-processor-name pre-processor-value

-## List of pre-processors

-- **Key/Value**

-    Every instance of the `key` in the source file will be replace with its assigned `value`, allowing you to define a color or piece of text once and instance it anywhere in the file.
-This means it's important to choose a name that will not be encountered anywhere in your actualy dialogue, it's a good idea to use symbols to differentiate them for regular dictionary words.

     The following captions are for the same character and thus use the same color: